 [toc]New Jersey is getting virtual sports betting before actual sports betting.

 This past week, sports bettors had special reason to give thanks when NJ’s PlaySugarHouse online casino launched virtual sports betting on soccer and horse racing.
-Virtual sports bets will also be taken soon at Golden Nugget, Betfair, and Resorts.
+Virtual sports bets will also be taken soon at Golden Nugget, Betfair (now FanDuel), and Resorts.
 A press release is available here.

 In an interview with Legal Sports Report, Leap Gaming CEO Yariv Lissauer said virtual sports is an excellent platform because it’s not tied down to a particular professional or racing season.